boltlabs-inc/zkchannels-spec/tezos/merchant-database.md

   upon establishing the channel.
 The merchant may use this for its own accounting purposes, outside the scope of the protocol.
 - **Status**: Used to determine valid operations on the channel.
-For example, a channel with the status "originated" is not merchant funded (because it has not yet been customer funded).
+For example, a channel with the status "Originated" is not merchant funded (because it has not yet been customer funded).
 This is the only column that can be updated.
-  The possible statuses are: "originated", "customer funded", "merchant funded", "active", "pending close", and "closed".
+  The possible statuses are: "Originated", "CustomerFunded", "MerchantFunded", "Active", "PendingClose", "Dispute", and "Closed".

 ## Operations